WRITTEN BY ALICIA KOCH, FOUNDER OF THE LEGAL BELLETRIST

 To thine own self be true”

-About the Author, Alicia Koch, Founder of The Legal Belletrist.
+About the writer, Alicia Koch, Founder of The Legal Belletrist.

 Alicia, an admitted attorney with over 10 years PQE, and now a legal writer and researcher, has established The Legal Belletrist to assist companies (in different sectors) to write well-researched articles that speak to each company’s core business, enabling growth and commercialism.